 These are different as they are giving permission to someone to produce your already finished game in another country or language.
 They are usually between the Publisher and another party.
 Not something you would normally sign.

 Typical % are 8-13% of revenues with an advance.
 That’s what the PUBLISHER asks of the new company looking to localize your game.
 You should expect roughly the same percentage of that gross revenue as you’re getting from the gross revenue (not MSRP) of the game sold in its original form.
-So if you’re getting 5% of MSRP per unit sold, it would be reasonable for you to expect 10% of any gross royalties received by the Publiser for a license deal as a designer.
+So if you’re getting 5% of MSRP per unit sold, it would be reasonable for you to expect 20% of any gross royalties received by the Publisher for a licensing deal as a designer.
+Mainly because a license agreement might be a flat fee or some other weird math and may vary from partner to partner – not to mention conversions of currencies and that MSRP will not be exactly the same in each country.

 Courting a Game Publisher – Do’s and Dont’s